 /*

-when the motor is stopped.
+motor is stopped.

-or LOW when stopped.
-In no case current flows through the coils.
+no current flows through the coils.

 Written in 2024 by raphik